Gratheon/website/blog/2024-11-29 🛠️ Andmetorm hackathon.md

 - For the pitch, we configured twilio API to send SMS to all of the mentors/judges to effectively share our demo

 ## Use case
+- Gratheon web-app monitors beekeepers apiaries and dangerous weather that can affect bees
+- When there is a storm or a heatwave approaching the apiary, web-app generates an alert
+- If user has entered the phone in the user profile and allowed us to contact him over the phone, we send an SMS
-	- Gratheon web-app user (beekeeper) receives an SMS alert on the phone
+- User (beekeeper) receives an SMS alert on the phone with a URL to relevant apiary
-	- opens apiary view, sees there is an alert about high temperature (heat wave coming) or a high wind
+- User opens apiary view, sees there is an alert details about high temperature (heat wave coming) or a high wind, when exactly it is expected and how dangerous it is
+- User reads an advice of what he needs to do, for example

 ![](img/Screenshot%202024-11-30%20at%2014.15.00.png)